 The primary assumptions for one sample t-test are that the population from which the random sample is selected is normal.
 If the data are not normal then non-parametric test like sign test and signed-rank test is used.

-In PROC UNIVARAITE, you can specify the value the value of \mu_0 using the option MU0=value.
+In PROC UNIVARIATE, you can specify the value of \mu_0 using the option MU0=value.

 PROC UNIVARIATE MU0=4;VAR LENGTH;RUN ;

-would request a one-sample t-est of the null hypotheis that \mu_0=4
+would request a one-sample t-test of the null hypothesis that \mu_0=4

 PROC TTEST H0=4;VAR LENGTH;RUN;